 For a complete list of qualified organizations, check out IRS Publication 526.

 The IRS requires you to keep records of cash contributions (your bank statement will do) and payroll deductions.
-If you donate $250 or more, the charity generally sends a written acknowledgement of the amount you contributed at some point before you file your return.
+If you donate $250 or more, the charity generally sends a written acknowledgment of the amount you contributed before you file your return.
 Be sure to ask for it if you don’t receive one.

-If you donate non-cash contributions of less than $500, you must get and keep receipts from the organization substantiating your donation.
-Oftentimes charities such as Goodwill Industries will provide a form inscribed with its name and address on which you can list the items donated and the date it was contributed.
-The IRS does require that the items you donate are in good condition; this rule is an attempt to prevent donors from giving away worthless items and exaggerating their value to inflate the deduction amount on their tax returns.
+If you donate non-cash contributions of less than $500, you must get receipts from the organization substantiating your donation.
+Oftentimes, charities such as Goodwill Industries will provide a form inscribed with its name and address on which you can list the items donated and the date it was contributed.
+The IRS does require that the items you donate be in good condition; this rule is an attempt to prevent donors from giving away worthless items and exaggerating their value to inflate the deduction amount on their tax returns.
 The Salvation Army provides valuation guidelines on its website.

 Keep a copy of all your receipts in case the IRS comes calling to verify any charitable deductions you claim on your federal tax return.

 Expenses from volunteer efforts count

 While you won’t get a deduction for the value of your time or services when volunteering, any purchases made to benefit an organization can be deducted if they’re not reimbursed.
-Keep a record of the items you purchase on its behalf as well as receipts of your expenses.
+Keep a record of items you buy to benefit nonprofits, as well as receipts.

 Likewise, actual costs for gas and oil can be deducted for activities such as travel to charitable events or to a donation site.
 Or you can take the standard mileage deduction, which has been stuck at 14 cents per mile for many years.